larics/UAV-LLM-semantic-reasoning/README.md

 - Add yolo_ros_msgs folder to interfaces and compile the ROS2 workspace again
 - ChatGPT API key needs to be added in LLM_tools.py script
 - Change topic names according to Crazyflie name
+- comment out rclpy.init() in crazyswarm_py.py script in crazyswarm2 folder

+Video results of testing in the simulation and real world can be found in the documentation folder.

+## Future work

+- Research the possibilities of VLMs
+- More diverse testing and benchmark results